OpenNeuroDerivatives/ds001235-fmriprep/README.md

 # ds001235 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds001235](https://openneuro.org/datasets/ds001235).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds001235](https://openneuro.org/datasets/ds001235).

 ## Methods